thekobewan/configure-ad/README.md

 <br>

-<h4>🔵 Process for Creating an Employee/Admin & then Assigning Role of Admin</h4>
+<h4>Process for Creating an Employee/Admin & then Assigning Role of Admin</h4>

 <p>Now that we have our organizational units, we want to create an Admin and assign them the role of “Admin” so that they can fulfill admin duties.</p>